MapeSVK/CourseApplication/README.md

 # CourseApplication
-## Android app providing option to rate courses at the university to give a feedback to the teacher.
+## Android app providing an option to rate courses at the university and give a valuable feedback to the teacher.

 _________________________
 INTRODUCTION: